towerscripter1386/InstanceBuilder/docs/Guide.md

 # Migration note
 Hierarchy builder got a lot more complex since it's first release.
-And contains outdated information.
+And this file contains outdated information.
 Altrough it is still useful as a new commer guide.

 Original info: